Non-substitutable consumption growth risk

 58 Pages Posted: 30 Nov 2018 Last revised: 24 Feb 2022

-The standard approach in empirical consumption-based asset pricing to use nondurables and services as a proxy for consumption appears inappropriate.
-We estimate substitution elasticities between different consumption bundles and show that households cannot substitute gasoline consumption by consumption of other nondurable goods or services.
-As a consequence, gasoline consumption shows up as a separate factor in the pricing kernel.
-Cross-sectional variation in gasoline consumption betas explains a large part of the premia related to value, investment, and operating profitability.
-For example, value stocks are typically more energy-intensive than growth stocks and thus riskier, since they suffer more from the gasoline supply shocks that also affect households.
+Standard applications of the consumption-based asset pricing model make the assumption that goods and services within the nondurable consumption bundle are substitutes.
+We estimate substitution elasticities between different consumption bundles and show that households cannot substitute energy consumption by consumption of other nondurable goods or services.
+As a consequence, energy consumption shows up as a separate factor in the pricing kernel.
+Cross-sectional variation in energy consumption betas explains a large part of the premia related to value, investment, and operating profitability.
+For example, value stocks are typically more energy-intensive than growth stocks and thus riskier, since they suffer more from the oil supply shocks that also affect households.

 Keywords: asset pricing, consumption, cross-section of stock returns, utility functions